beyretb/AnimalAI-Olympics/documentation/submission.md

 containing your trained agent that interfaces with the `animalai` library.
 We detail the steps for participating below.

+## Python agent and associated data

+Submissions need to implement the [agent script provided](https://github.com/beyretb/AnimalAI-Olympics/blob/master/agent.py).
+This script must implement the methods present in the base script and keep the same class name.
+The methods are:
+- `__init__`: this will only be called once when the agent is loaded first.
+It can contain loading of the model and other related parameters.
+- `reset(t)`: will be called each time the arena resets.
+At test time the length of episodes will vary across the 300 experiments we will run, therefore we provide the agent with the length of the episode to come.
+- `step(obs, reward, done, info)`: the method we will call each time the agent will have to take a step.
+The arguments are the ones returned by the Gym environment `AnimalAIEnv` from `animalai.envs.environment`.
+If you wish to directly work on the ML Agents `BrainInfo` you can access them via `info['brain_info']`

+Make sure any data loaded in there is referred to using **absolute paths** in the container or the form `/aaio/data/...` (see below).
+An example of the code is provided [here](https://github.com/beyretb/AnimalAI-Olympics/blob/master/examples/submission/agent.py)

 ## Create an EvalAI account and add submission details

 The competition is kindly hosted by EvalAI.
-Head over to [the website](https://evalai.cloudcv.org/), create an account, and enroll your team in the AnimalAI challenge _add link_.
-To be able to submit and be eligible for prizes you will also need to register your personal details using _add link_.
+Head over to [their website](https://evalai.cloudcv.org/), create an account, and enroll your team in the AnimalAI challenge _add link_.
+To be able to submit and be eligible for prizes you will also need to register your personal details using the form provided.

-**Any question related solely to the submission process should be posted to the EvalAI forum** _add link_
+**Any question related solely to the submission process should be posted to the** [EvalAI forum](https://evalai-forum.cloudcv.org/c/animal-ai-olympics-2019)

 ## Docker